 Option 2: Prohibit mixing zones and dilution credits

 In this option, mixing zones and dilution credits would be prohibited for both acute and chronic toxicity.
-The Provisions would supersede all allowances in the Basin plans for mixing zones and dilution credits prohibiting their use statewide for aquatic toxicity.
+The Provisions would supersede all allowances in the basin plans for mixing zones and dilution credits prohibiting their use statewide for aquatic toxicity.
 For all non-storm water NPDES dischargers, the IWC in the permit would be 100 percent effluent.

 This option would be the most protective of California’s water because it would ensure that all undiluted effluent is nontoxic prior to any dilution or discharge into surface waters.
 However, this option may be overly protective for many waters in the state that have the capacity for dilution and mixing zones.
 In addition, this option may be very costly to dischargers that rely on dilution credits to meet chronic toxicity objectives.

-Option 3: No action.
+Option 3: No action

 In this option, the Provisions would be silent on mixing zones and dilution credits.
-Regional Water Boards would continue to rely on the requirements in the SIP and in their Basin plans to determine dilution credits and mixing zones for aquatic toxicity.
+Regional Water Boards would continue to rely on the requirements in the SIP and in their basin plans to determine dilution credits and mixing zones for aquatic toxicity.

-An advantage of this option is that Regional Water Boards would continue to have direct control, using the requirements in the SIP and their Basin plans, for determining appropriate dilution credits and mixing zones.
-Regional Water Boards would also maintain the discretion to or not to allow zones when appropriate.
+An advantage of this option is that Regional Water Boards would continue to have direct control, using the requirements in the SIP and their basin plans, for determining appropriate dilution credits and mixing zones.
+Regional Water Boards would also maintain the discretion to or not to allow mixing zones when appropriate.
 This allows Regional Water Boards greater control over water quality requirements within their individual basins.

-A disadvantage of this option is that it offers less statewide consistence.
+A disadvantage of this option is that it offers less statewide consistency.
 Regional Water Boards would continue to interpret and apply the requirements in the SIP differently for aquatic toxicity.
 This could result in some non-storm water NPDES dischargers having more stringent permit requirements than similar facilities discharging into similar waters in other regions.
 In addition, Regional Water Boards that do allow mixing zones and dilution credits may set different conditions for determining when mixing zones and dilution credits are appropriate.

 Issue I. How should we determine when a toxicity reduction evaluation is required?